Mo Gridder's

 Mo Gridder's was a barbecue restaurant and auto repair shop in New York City.

-Both the repair shop and BBQ truck are owned by Fred Donnelly.
-They have received coverage by many magazines and television shows due to the quality of the food and the unusual nature of the business.
-Mo Gridder's featured on the Hunt's Point episode of Baron Ambrosia's Bronx Flavor and the Food Network's Diners, Drive-Ins, and Dives Season 1, Episode 10.
+Both the repair shop and BBQ truck were owned by Fred Donnelly.
+They received coverage by many magazines and television shows due to the quality of the food and the unusual nature of the business.
+Mo Gridder's was featured on the Hunt's Point episode of Baron Ambrosia's Bronx Flavor and the Food Network's Diners, Drive-Ins, and Dives Season 1, Episode 10.
+It has since closed.